TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

 ### Release Highlights

-This release adds new features to Tyk Cloud, including Support for **Multiple Plugin Bundles** in MServ for greater flexibility in plugin management, and an **Embedded Product Tour** during deployment wait times, offering users a guided overview of Tyk Dashboard features.
+This release adds new features to Tyk Cloud, including Support for **Multiple plugin bundles** in *MServ* for greater flexibility in plugin management and an **Embedded product tour** during deployment wait times, offering users a guided overview of Tyk Dashboard features.

 For a comprehensive list of changes, please refer to the detailed [changelog]({{< ref "#Changelog-1.23.0">}}) below.